Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Stephen Maltz

-It’s not sure The Beatles had read this letter or had taken it seriously.
-Alistair Taylor, Apple’s general manager, was the one who had to explain the situation to the Beatles:
+It remains uncertain whether The Beatles read the letter or took it seriously.
+Alistair Taylor, one of the many Apple directors, had to explain the situation to The Beatles.

 The meeting Alistair had with the Beatles and Neil Aspinall was extremely difficult.
 Just for once they listened to the man with the shiny shoes and his advice.
 He showed them that Apple was losing in the region of £50,000 week in and week out.
 Projected over a full calendar year the losses would amount to £2.6 million.
 (Allowing for inflation that equates to around £30 million today.)
 Yet executives were buying expensive pieces of art for their offices.
 Equipment of all kinds was ordered and disappearing within hours including major items of furniture and hand made carpets.
 Staff were given ridiculous salaries.
 Apple was a magnet for every freeloader and petty thief in London and, indeed, the world.